The Importance of Routine Hearing Tests

 Hearing loss is one of the most prevalent and fastest growing chronic health conditions facing Canadians today.
 Hearing loss can affect individuals young and old and for a variety of reasons – the most common causes being exposure to loud noises and aging.

-We recommend a baseline hearing assessment during early adulthood and repeat assessments every 5-10 years for people under the age of 55.
+We recommend a baseline hearing assessment from our certified audiologists during early adulthood and repeat assessments every 5-10 years for people under the age of 55.
 The frequency at which your hearing should be assessed will be determined by your registered audiologist and is dependent on risk factors such as family history of hearing loss, occupational or recreational noise exposure, and medical conditions such as, but not limited to, diabetes and cardiovascular disease.
 Adults over the age of 55 should have their hearing assessed every two years.

 What Happens During A Hearing Test